Dependency and Span, Cross-Style Semantic Role Labeling on PropBank and NomBank

-Due to the existence of the non-projective dependency tree, all the children of a head cannot form a continuous span, so it is necessary to continue iterative splitting of the discontinuous span until all sub-spans have only one head, and all children of each head compose a continuous span.
+In non-projective dependency trees, all the children of a head cannot form a continuous span, so it is necessary to continue iterative splitting of the discontinuous span until all sub-spans have only one head and all children of each head compose a continuous span.
 For example, [\textit{says}]$_{\textbf{PRED}}$ [\textit{if you drink more, you get more}]$_{\textbf{ARG1}}$.
-In the first iteration, two syntactic heads \textit{you} and \textit{get} are detected, the original span argument is splited into two sub-spans [\textit{you}]$_{\textbf{ARG1}}$ [\textit{if you drink more, get more}]$_{\textbf{C-ARG1}}$.
+In the first iteration, two syntactic heads \textit{you} and \textit{get} are detected, and the original span argument is split into two sub-spans [\textit{you}]$_{\textbf{ARG1}}$ [\textit{if you drink more, get more}]$_{\textbf{C-ARG1}}$.
 Since the second sub-span [\textit{if you drink more, get more}]$_{\textbf{C-ARG1}}$ is not continuous, it cannot be used as a constituent.
 Therefore, further splitting is required until each span is continuous and has a unique syntax head.
 We use the recursive partitioning method and finally get the span as follows: [\textit{if you drink more}]$_{\textbf{ARG1}}$ (\textit{if}), [\textit{,}]$_{\textbf{C-ARG1}}$ (\textit{,}), [\textit{you}]$_{\textbf{C-ARG1}}$ (\textit{you}), and [\textit{get more}]$_{\textbf{C-ARG1}}$ (\textit{get}).